 1. Invite a nutritionist to campus

-Ask alumni who majored in nutrition to come back to campus to test out their skills and share knowledge.
-Instead of a monetary donation, ask them to donate their time and give back to new students, it’s a great way to engage both new student and alumni.
+Ask alumni who majored in nutrition to come back to campus in order to test out their skills and share knowledge with students.
+It’s a great way to engage both new students and alumni.

 2. Ask students to share their favorite healthy microwavable recipes